yiphei/yif-AI/future_attention_transformer/README.md

 \end{aligned}
 $$

 This concludes the attention mechanism.
-In a canonical attention layer, there are other subsequent operations on $out_{causal}$ that follow (e.g. dropout, residual projection, etc.), but those are not of concern here.
+Although other subsequent operations on $out_{causal}$ usually follow (e.g. dropout, residual projection, etc.), those are not of concern here.

 Before proceeding, let's identify two subsets of the original $A$